15 First-Person Horror Games Like Alien: Isolation

 You must do various duties while fending off demonic spirits in this game and undertake occult rituals to recognize evil beings.

 Phasmophobia is one of the best horror games on Steam.
 In this game, you and your team of paranormal investigators will explore haunted locales rife with paranormal activity.
 This game is a four-player online cooperative psychological horror game.
-It and acquire as much paranormal evidence as you can.

 This game provides a fully immersive experience that keeps you on the edge of your seat.
 One of the reasons I love Phasmophobia is how it frequently makes me forget I’m playing a video game.
-This probably happens due to their realistic graphics, sound design, and minimalistic UI.
+This probably happens due to the realistic graphics, sound design, and minimalistic UI.

 The devs were careful to make the game not feel too repetitive, too.
 Each investigation will be distinct because there are over 10 different varieties of ghosts.
 The ghosts have different personalities and traits.